ROOTS & VEGETABLES

 • 5.
 Six potatoes A.O.V.
 Red, named (brushed clean, no skin damage in cleaning)

 • 7.
-One 3-liter basket of potatoes Kennebec (brushed)
+One 3-litre basket potatoes Kenebec (brushed)

 • 8.
-One 3-liter basket of potatoes Pontiac (brushed)
+One 3-litre basket potatoes Pontiac (brushed)

 • 9.
-One 3-liter basket of potatoes Yukon Gold (brushed)
+One 3-litre basket potatoes Yukon Gold (brushed)

 • 10.
 Potato collection: six varieties Named, three of each variety (brushed)